Technology gave us infinite freedom.

 Communal empowers connectors, the people who bring others together.

-Because anyone should be able to host, connect, and grow local communities, without friction.
+Anyone should be able to host, connect, and grow local communities, without friction.

 We're building the infrastructure that makes belonging scalable again.

-It should be designed.
+It has to be designed.

 We believe the future of social life won't live on screens.
 It'll live in rooms, just like it always has.